winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/LONGDESCRIPTION.md

 Chatbot's Comprehensive NLP Model
 Threat Scoring Model

-### Example: Anomaly Detection from Electricity Usage Data
+### Example of a Electric Usage Anomaly Detection Model

 In this section we will discuss an example of a Neural Network using an AutoEncoder model to detect anomalies from Electricity Usage Data.